- Scientific name: Anarhichas lupus

-- Description: Long, cylindrical eel like body.
-Single dorsal fin is long and runs the whole length of the body.
-Anal fin is around two-thirds the length of the dorsal.
-Tail fin is small.
-Eyes are small and large mouth is filled with an extensive array of sharp fangs and crushing molar teeth.
+- Description: Long, cylindrical eel-like body.
+A single dorsal fin is long and runs the whole length of the body.
+The anal fin is around two-thirds the length of the dorsal.
+The tail fin is small.
+Eyes are small and the large mouth is filled with both sharp teeth and crushing molar teeth.
 Unusually blueish colour, although this can vary to brownish, greyish or other colours.
 A number of darker bars run down the flanks.
-Colour fades to a dull grey when the fish is dead and removed from the sea.

 Habitat, Feeding and Behaviour

 This species prefers fairly deep water of at least thirty metres and favour rocky and broken ground which provides them with cracks and crevices to hide inside.
-They are usually solitary fish, although, as they are not territorial, rocky areas containing number of suitable hiding places may several Atlantic wolffish.
-Atlantic wolffish are so called due to their teeth which resemble those of a wolf.
-They have four to six prominent fang-like teeth at the front of their mouth, with several rows of blunt, crushing molars further back in their mouth.
+They are usually solitary fish, although, as they are not territorial, rocky areas containing a large number of suitable hiding places may contain several Atlantic wolffish.
+The name of this species comes from their teeth which resemble those of a wolf.
+They have four to six prominent fang-like teeth at the front of their mouth, with several rows of blunt, crushing teeth further back.
 The Atlantic wolfish feeds primarily on shellfish and crustaceans using its powerful teeth and jaws to crunch through the shells of these creatures.
-They will also feed on other bottom dwelling sea life such as sea urchins, starfish and brittle stars, and are thought to only hunt other fish occasionally.
-Although armed with these powerful teeth and jaws, Atlantic wolffish are not dangerous to humans and are thought to be shy, reclusive creatures.
+They will also feed on other bottom-dwelling sea life such as sea urchins, starfish and brittle stars, and are thought to only hunt other fish occasionally.
+Despite their appearance, Atlantic wolffish are not dangerous to humans and are thought to be shy and reclusive creatures.
 They have been observed swimming away from divers who have come across them.
 However, they will snap with their teeth to defend themselves when removed from the water.

 Atlantic wolffish have an unusual reproductive pattern.
-They breed in the autumn, with the eggs being internally fertilised by the female which is rare in the marine world.
+They breed in the autumn, with the eggs being internally fertilised by the female.
 The eggs are then laid on the seabed and the male will stay nearby and guard the eggs until they catch, which may take several weeks or even months.
 Atlantic wolffish are not thought to reproduce until they are between eight and ten years old.

 Additional Species of Wolffish